A Pharmacist’s Guide to Student Loan RefinancingAugust 6, 2020

 Repaying your student loans

 If you’re a pharmacist with education debt, you should know that you’re an excellent candidate for student loan refinancing.
-Whether you want to save money or lower your monthly payments, refinancing your loans can help you achieve your goals.*
+Whether you want to save money or lower your monthly payments, refinancing your student loans can help you achieve your goals.*

 *Subject to credit approval.
 Terms and conditions apply.